eunice-chen/Data-Structure/108006262_proj3/README.md

 ### Algorithm_ST

-*  The algorithm_ST.cpp file is where you need to impliment your algorithm.
+*  The algorithm_ST.cpp file is the algorithm designed using minimax.
-*  All the constrains and support funcitons is commented in the file, please check the [algorithm_ST.cpp](/source/algorithm_ST.cpp) for more information.

 ### Submit